facebookresearch/NSVF/README.md

 * By setting ``--no-sampling-at-reader``, the model only samples pixels in the projected image region of sparse voxels for training.
 * By default, we set the ray-marching step size to be the ratio ``1/8 (0.125)`` of the voxel size which is typically described in the ``bbox.txt`` file.
 * It is optional to turn on ``--use-octree``.
-It will build a sparse voxel octree to speed-up the ray-voxel intersection especially when the number of voxels is greater than ``10000``.
+It will build a sparse voxel octree to speed-up the ray-voxel intersection especially when the number of voxels is larger than ``10000``.
 * By setting ``--pruning-every-steps`` as ``2500``, the model performs self-pruning at every ``2500`` steps.
 * By setting ``--half-voxel-size-at`` and ``--reduce-step-size-at`` as ``5000,25000,75000``,  the voxel size and step size are halved at ``5k``, ``25k`` and ``75k``, respectively.